29 Jan How to Repurpose Your Blog Content for Video

 A regular supply of fresh content brings with it increased traffic, engagement and conversion opportunities, yet it can also prove to be an inherent drain on time and resources.

 An increasingly common solution is to simply repurpose existing content.
-From giving evergreen copy a quick tidy up to completely reformatting old blog posts, crack the process of repurposing content and you’ll soon have a wealth of new opportunities at your fingertips.
+From giving evergreen content a quick tidy up to completely reformatting old blog posts, crack the process of repurposing content and you’ll soon have a wealth of new opportunities at your fingertips.

 To get you started, here’s a quick look at how and why repurposing blog content for video could directly benefit your content strategy.